-This clever machine learning model identifies and classifies text according to the language it’s written in.
-This is particularly helpful to send information to the correct team.
+This text analysis model identifies and classifies text according to its language.
+This is particularly helpful for businesses with a global presence that need to route information to the correct localized teams.

 “La blusa es más grande de lo que esperaba, quisiera devolverla por una prenda de una talla menor.”

 A language classifier could easily detect that the language is Spanish and route it to the correct customer service agent, helping businesses improve response times and avoiding unnecessary delays.